bkaminnski/mobile-case-study/readme.md

 ## *Importing data records* process

-- Implemented by :3: *Incoming Data Records Importer* Flink job
+- Implemented by :three: *Incoming Data Records Importer* Flink job
 - Reads raw data record files received from MNO (from `/mobilecs/incoming-data-records` folder)
 - Enriches them with an identifier that allows to uniquely identify any record globally in the system (regardless of identification provided by MNO)
 - Publishes them to :four: *incoming-data-records* Kafka topic